graphql/graphql-wg/rfcs/AbstractFilter/MatchesSpec.md

 **Example Usage**

-This operation is written to express that the `getMedia` field may only return types that are selected for in the field's selection set:
+This operation expresses that the `allPets` field may only return types that are selected for in the field's selection set (`Cat` and `Dog`):

 ```graphql example
 {